 As the European steel production massively declined, the Duisburg production plant was forced into closing.
 The park was left abandoned, as a gigantic wasteland as we only see them in video games.

 Destroying this pride of the past was not an option for the working-class population of Duisburg.
 Proud of their industrial heritage, they fought to prevent this breathtaking infrastructure from demolition and turn it into an attraction that would attract thousands.
 “Landschaftspark Duisburg” was born.

 Turning a production plant into a sort of theme park is not an easy thing.
 How can such infrastructures actually attract people?

 The idea of the project initiators was simple but brilliant.
 They decided to keep most of the park in the exact state it was on the day it closed down.

-The only improvement that was made was decorating the old metallic structures with colored lights, turning the complex into a decor worth of appearing in a fantasy-movie.
+The only improvement that was made was decorating the old metallic structures with colored lights, turning the complex into a decor worthy of appearing in a fantasy movie.

 But the light show is not the only attraction of the Landschaftspark Duisburg.
 The former casting house and storage bunkers offer a big climbing park and via ferrata, while the old gasometer was turned into the biggest artificial diving center in Europe.
 The park also regularly welcomes concerts and festivals that are sure to give you a lasting impression.

 Last but not least, the park is open throughout the entire year, has no closing times and is entirely free!

 Want to find more to do in this region?
 Check our other articles on Düsseldorf and the Ruhr area.